CSPM Best practices (and mistakes to avoid)

-Whilst this has brought about a massive shift in the local and national economies around the world, it has also meant that the way we work has changed and with that, the threats to organisations has also changed.
-With more people on cloud infrastructures and platform services there has been an explosion in complexity and unmanaged risk.
+While this has brought about a massive shift in the local and national economies around the world, it has also meant that the way we work has changed, and with that, the threats to organisations have also changed.
+With more people using cloud infrastructure and platform services, there has been an explosion in complexity and unmanaged risk.

 Cloud Security Posture Management (CSPM) mistakes are unfortunately common because of this, so it is important to ensure that businesses are prepared to mitigate risks and to develop a cybersecurity methodology that protects businesses.